Sutton Coldfield: Governance

 Sutton Coldfield forms the Sutton Coldfield parliamentary constituency, the largest Parliamentary Constituency in Birmingham whose member of parliament (MP) since 2001 has been Andrew Mitchell (Conservative).
 Within the City of Birmingham metropolitan borough, it comprises the wards of Sutton Four Oaks, Sutton Mere Green, Sutton New Hall, Sutton Reddicap, Sutton Roughly, Sutton Trinity, Sutton Vesey, Sutton Walmley & Minworth, and Sutton Wylde Green.
-The ward of Erdington ceased to be part of the constituency in 1974 due to the Local Government Act of 1972.
+The ward of Erdington ceased to be part of the constituency in 1974 due to the Local Government Act 1972.
 Sutton Trinity ward was created in June 2004, at which time the then other three wards' boundaries were changed.
 From 5 April 2004, it has been a council constituency, with many local services managed by a district committee made up of all Sutton's councillors.

 In 2015 the eligible electorate within the Royal town's boundary were asked whether they wished to be governed by an independent Town council.
 The result of the election was that almost 70% were in favour of a Sutton Coldfield Town Council.
 Work is now ongoing in the Birmingham City Council to create a new council and decide which powers to transfer.
 The first parish council election took place on 5 May 2016.